 Can You Cash a Business Check Without a Business Bank Account?

-Having a small business checking account keeps your money organized and safe.
+Having a small business bank account keeps your money organized and safe.
 It’s also important for keeping your business assets separate from your personal assets for legal purposes.

 However, if you do not have a business checking account and need to cash a business check, there are other ways to do this.
 For example, Money Services, which can be found at local retailers, cashes checks made out to businesses.
 You’ll need one of the following: